mean00/stm32ComponentTester/README.md

 * Install arduino and cmake
 * Checkout the project, make sure you checkout the submodules
-* Edit platformConfig.cmake to set the path to your compiler (i strongly suggest to use that ( [one] (https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases)) )
+* Edit platformConfig.cmake to set the path to your compiler (i strongly suggest to use that ( [one](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases)) )
 * mkdir build && cd build && cmake .. && make

   It should work fine on linux and windows/mingw.

+## How does it work
+The code is in two parts :
+ * Identifying the component
+ * Probing the component, using only the MCU ADC in single or dual mode.
+The can go down to ~ 1us (0.5 in fast dual mode)
+ * Since we dont have a DAC on the bluepill, we'll (dis)charge the parasitic capacitor to act as a DAC

+  ## Restriction
+While accuracy is not bad at all the following restrictions apply :
+* Mosfet with VGsOn> 3.3 v will not be probed correctly
+* Inductor less than ~1 mH will not be probed correctly
+* Capacitor of less than 10 pF will not be probed correctly
+* Capacitor can be reverse charged with a small current.
+I'm unsure if that's a big deal.
+The current is a few mA.